An amazing experience I’ll never forget.

 Big Alex’s suggestion that we dress as locals i.e. white waiter pants,

-official Pamplona shirt, and red handkerchief is reluctantly agreed to.
+official Pamplona shirt, and red handkerchief gets reluctantly agreed to.

 Ducking into a souvenir shop to get fitted serves as a welcome